dsp-jetpack/JetPack/doc/deployment_guide.md

 > **Note:** Refer to the [Dell NFV Settings] section of Example of sample_csp_profile.ini for details

-#### Deploying with Hugepages
+#### Deploying with hugepages

 After enabling hugepages in the hardware stamp's .ini file, perform the following steps to deploy hugepages in Dell EMC Ready Architecture for Red Hat OpenStack Platform.

 10. Open an SSH session to the SAH node.
-11. Run the following commands to deploy the Overcloud with hugepages enabled:
+11. Run the following commands to deploy the overcloud with hugepages enabled:
     a.	cd /root/JetPack/src/deploy/osp_deployer
     b.	python deployer.py -s <path_to_settings_ini_file>
     > Note: During deployment, JetPack takes the following actions: